simonhm/IPEDS-E-Resources-Report/README.md

 Option 1: Upload the NZ report

-Since some data doesn’t come through the API, to be as complete as possible, run and download this report for NZ electronic collections:
+Since some data (groups) doesn’t come through the API, to be as complete as possible, run and download this report for NZ electronic collections:

 •	Log in to the network zone